oevkaya/Prompts-Publishing-Training/README.md

 ## Prompt Content Scripts

 - `prompt_template_library.md` - Prompt templates from the in class examples covering model parameter discussions, system messages, zero-shot, few-shot learning, and more practical examples
-- `input_publishing_data.csv` - Sample dataset related to publishing sector
+- `Nature_Books_List.xlsx` - Sample dataset related to publishing sector that we extracted from prompt example
-- `output_guest_message.json` - Example output showing structured responses

 ### Platforms

 - **OpenAI ChatGPT Interface**: Recommended for main usage with some extra functionalities if you have OpenAI membership
 - **Google Gemini or Claude's LLMs**: These two can be reasonable alternatives while working on certain prompts
 - **Any size open LLM**: Huggingface playground can be useful for considering small size open source models
+- **arena.ai**: Allowing to play around so many closed and open LLM models comprataively, accessible via the [website](https://arena.ai/) having a leaderboards list, good to check based on tasks

 ### Interactive Exercises (6 Markdown files)

+The below list of exercises are under the Exercises folder, having base templates to start with.

 **Exercise 1:** Writing Your First Effective Prompts